 When it comes to design the learning activity and the evaluation for the training program for the blended learning environment only 14% of the faculty was able to articulate ways to design for the blended learning program.
 The evaluation methods in an online environment were challenging for the faculty members.
 There is a need for the training of the faculty member for the process of content development and how to alight the evaluation with the same.

 Chart-13: Faculty capacity to design a learning activity + evaluation

 Mindset (Motivation)

-The IT and the administrative team has shown

-Teaching methods & Learning activities

-The teaching methods used by staff varies a lot depending on the kind of course the faculty is running.
-Many of the faculty is delivering the lecture and followed by an assignment.
-While designing the training program it will